jendives2000/DJANGO/SPEC.md

     -  register
     -  or log in:
        -  Once logged in:
-          -   a user can create new topics,
+          -   a user can create new topics [x]
-          -   add new entries,
+          -   add new entries
           -   and read and edit existing entries.